Uptime Monitoring for WordPress Agencies: 50+ Client Sites, One Dashboard

 What clients actually read

 Clients read the headline number and the incident summary.
 That is it.
 The headline is "99.97% uptime this month."
 The incident summary is "one incident, 12 minutes, caused by a hosting provider outage in Frankfurt, resolved automatically."
 A 14-page report with response-time histograms gets skimmed for 8 seconds and filed in a folder nobody opens.
 Lead with the headline.
 Let the detail live in an appendix.
+If you need to sanity-check what a headline number translates to in real downtime minutes before you send the report, our uptime SLA calculator does the per-month and per-quarter math.

 The status page IS the report